Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Pre-Processor.rst

 * Dialog sections：
 .. list-table::
    :widths: 50 50
-   :header-rows: 1
+   :header-rows: 0

    * - upper
-     -
-     - Sets the parameters for the area of interest where the fractions are calculated.   * - -
-     - You also set the search interval in degrees and from where the search should take place within each grid.
+     - Sets the parameters for the area of interest where the fractions are calculated.
+You also set the search interval in degrees and from where the search should take place within each grid.
    * - middle
      - Specifies the input data regarding polygon layer and the land cover raster grid that should be used.
    * - lower
      - Specifies output and runs the calculations.

+* Search Throughout the Grid Extent :
      - Select if the search should be performed from one side of the grid to the opposite side.
 Select the other option (Search from Grid Centroid) if the search should start from the centroid of the grid.
 Setting the **Search distance** can then allow for the search to extent beyond the grid.
 See the figure below for illustration.
 The left performs a search using the grid extent whereas the right illustrates a search from the centroid and extending outside of the grid.

      .. figure:: /images/Grid_Extent.png